kilroy-code/distributed-security/README2.md

     The SAR facility clearly has a natural implementation using basic bucket resources of any of the cloud providers.
-For testing and experimentation, a local filesystem based SAR also exists, acknowledging that although this needs no collateral information (e.g. access credentials, billing, etc.), it is not addressable outside the local environment nor is it particular reliable in the face of local media failure.
+For testing and experimentation, a local filesystem based SAR also exists.

     Note that sensitive key materials are
-    securely and performantly stored locally in a construct called the Vault;
+    securely and performantly stored locally (in Node and in browsers);
-    the SAR defends against loss of local media and/or damage to the Vault.
+    the SAR provides access across clients and defends against loss of local media and/or damage to the local storage.

- *  The key model also is granular to the **device**.
-The obvious example of a device is a mobile phone but device, as a concept, can also be associated with a web page running in the browser.
-Even more broadly, a device can be a server-side Linux server acting as a web API host.
-The value of this design is (need the "killer" explain on this that clearly makes device-granularity a good thing, not a more complex thing.
-For example, naively if I have 2 phones and web app, I want to have one key that works on all of them -- think of passphrase management, etc.  But if DistSec has different keys for these things, how do I gain the benefit of reduced (more like compartmentalized/ segmented) loss vs. the headache?)
+ * Every invididual or group key is available for end-to-end encryption and signatures on whatever device it has been authorized - and only on those devices.
+E.g., once authorized on each of a person's devices (including back-end systems if desired), that person can use their tag from any of them.
+And yet a device can be remotely de-authorized when needed.

- *  The actual physical strings used in the app-facing SDK API are not actual RSA or ECDSA keys but instead string proxies called **tags.**  Tags have a number of benefits over the low-level cryptosystem keys:
+ *  The actual physical strings used in the app-facing SDK API are not actual key objects but instead string proxies called **tags.**  Tags have a number of benefits over the low-level cryptosystem keys:

      *  Tags insulate the application from the actual technical implementation of the